Junchi-Liang/rl_benchmark/python3/rl_benchmark/algorithm/ppo/tf_v1/scripts/vizdoom/conv_lstm_discrete_action/README.md

 Using provided training script, you should be able to see average score above 80 within 100000 iterations.
 (Of course, this is reinforcement learning, I cannot guarantee success in each training here :sweat_smile: )

+### defend the center

+Provided script trains for 3000000 iterations, it may take quite a long time to converge.
+You may want to try a trained model [here](https://www.dropbox.com/s/7cn0kslxzz657uf/ppo_defend_the_center.npz?dl=0).